zsh-users/zsh-history-substring-search/README.md

 # zsh-history-substring-search

-This is a clean-room implementation of the [Fish shell][1]'s history search feature, where you can type in any part of any previously entered command and press the UP and DOWN arrow keys to cycle through the matching commands.
+This is a clean-room implementation of the [Fish shell][1]'s history search feature, where you can type in any part of any command from history and then press chosen keys, such as the UP and DOWN arrows, to cycle through matches.
-You can also use K and J in VI mode or ^P and ^N in EMACS mode for the same.

 [1]: http://fishshell.com
 [2]: http://www.zsh.org/mla/users/2009/msg00818.html